Founding Quantum Cryptography on Quantum Advantage, or, Towards Cryptography from $\mathsf{\#P}$-Hardness: Introduction

 \begin{assumption}[$\#\mathsf{P}$-Hardness of Approximating Probabilities] There is a family of (uniform) efficiently sampleable distributions $\cC = \{\cC_n\}_{n\in\bbN}$ over quantum circuits $C$ where each $C$ has $n$-qubit outputs (and potentially additional junk qubits), such that there exist polynomials $p(\cdot)$ and $\gamma(\cdot)$ satisfying: \begin{enumerate} \item \textbf{Anticoncentration. } For all large enough $n\in\bbN \item \textbf{ Hardness of Approximating Probabilities. } For any oracle $\cO$ satisfying that for all large enough $n \in \bbN$,

-we have that $\mathsf{P}^{\#\mathsf{P}} \subseteq \mathsf{BPP}^{\cO}$.
-Here, $\Pr_{C}[x]$ denotes the probability of obtaining outcome $x$ when the output register of $C\ket{0}$ is measured in the standard basis. \end{enumerate} \end{assumption} As described above, different models of quantum advantage are based on the conjectured $\#\mathsf{P}$-hardness of computing output probabilities for different circuit families; all of these imply Assumption \ref{con1}.
-Some concrete, well-studied candidates include: \begin{itemize} \item {\bf Universal Random Circuit Sampling.} One of the leading candidates for quantum advantage today assumes the hardness of approximating output probabilities of random (universal) quantum circuits (see e.g.~\cite{boixoetal,BFNV19}).
+we have that $\mathsf{P}^{\#\mathsf{P}} \subseteq \mathsf{BPP}^{\cO}$.\footnote{Our theorem statements remain unchanged if the hardness reduction is a $\mathsf{BQP}^{\cO}$ (instead of a $\mathsf{BPP}^{\cO}$) machine.
+In fact, we could even allow the hardness reduction to be a $\mathsf{BPP}^{\mathsf{NP}^\cO}$ machine -- all this would change for our results is that the worst-case assumption that we make, which currently says $\mathsf{P}^{\#\mathsf{P}} \not\subseteq \mathsf{BQP}$ would change to $\mathsf{P}^{\#\mathsf{P}} \not\subseteq \mathsf{BPP}^{\mathsf{NP}^\mathsf{BQP}}$.} Here, $\Pr_{C}[x]$ denotes the probability of obtaining outcome $x$ when the output register of $C\ket{0}$ is measured in the standard basis. \end{enumerate} \end{assumption} As described above, different models of quantum advantage are based on the conjectured $\#\mathsf{P}$-hardness of computing output probabilities for different circuit families; all of these imply Assumption \ref{con1}.
+Some concrete, well-studied candidates include: \begin{itemize} \item {\bf Random Circuit Sampling.} One of the leading candidates for quantum advantage today assumes the hardness of approximating output probabilities of random (universal) quantum circuits (see e.g.~\cite{boixoetal,BFNV19}).
 Here, the distibution $\cC$ corresponds to a circuit with gates drawn from some universal set and according to some specified architecture, and quantum advantage follows as long as Assumption \ref{con1} holds for $\cC$.
 Understanding the underlying architectures and attempting to prove/disprove the corresponding conjecture is now the focus of a large, and quickly growing, body of work (see e.g.~\cite{boixoetal,BFNV19,kondofocs,boulandnoise,krovi22,movassagh,Zlokapa2023}).

 \item {\bf BosonSampling.} Aaronson and Arkhipov~\cite{AA11} related the task of finding probabilities of outcomes of a BosonSampling experiment to computing the permanents of appropriate random matrices.
 They formulated the following two conjectures that together, form the complexity-theoretic basis for advantage based on BosonSampling.
 The {\em Permanent of Gaussians Conjecture (PGC)} posits that it is $\#\mathsf{P}$-hard to approximate the permanent of a matrix of independent random $\mathcal{N} (0, 1)$ Gaussian entries, and the {\em Permanent Anti-Concentration Conjecture (PACC)} says that with high probability over a matrix $A$ sampled randomly as above, $|\mathsf{Per}(A)| \geq \sqrt{n!}/\mathsf{poly}(n)$.
 The PGC and PACC imply Assumption \ref{con1}.